 An anxiety-healing diet starts with a good base of nutrients.
 Plan well-rounded meals of basic, clean, natural foods.
 Some people with anxiety have their symptoms triggered by blood sugar drops.
 Do not skip meals, and consume adequate protein and healthy fats.

-Complex carbohydrates contain serotonin, a neurotransmitter that has a calming effect on the brain.
+Anxiety Treatment: Complex carbohydrates contain serotonin, a neurotransmitter that has a calming effect on the brain.
 Have some whole grains, like brown rice or oats, at every meal.

 Make sure you get enough B vitamins by increasing your intake of brewer’s yeast, brown rice, and leafy green vegetables.